BryanPineda21/Codepath-ios-prework/README.md

 # code-path-ios-pre-work

-# Prework - *change background color*
+# Prework - *change my background color*

 Submitted by: **Bryan Pineda**

-**Change background color** is an app that... [contains three labels with text and can allow users to change the background color of the app using a button integrated in the User Interface.]
+**Change my background color** is an app that... [contains three labels with text and can allow users to change the background color of the app using a button integrated in the User Interface.]

 Time spent: **1** hours spent in total